atextor/OGIT-wiki/Navigation.md

 0. Overview over Contents
 1. What is GraphIT
    1. short (exec summary)
-   2. benefits
+   2. benefits (why do I need it)
    3. long (everything, what is an nto, 4 layers, ...)

-2. Get started
+2. Getting started
   1. Tutorial: Getting data
      1. get an item
      2. list items